Seeing the Picture and Composition Course - 2023 - £150 - TBA

 Book a Composition Photography Course.

 This Composition and Seeing The Picture Photography Course is generally run during the summer months as we are outdoors for a most of the day.
-It’s usually only run during the week and it’s available as a group course, with up to six students, at £135 each, a 221 day at £199 per person, or as private photography tuition day at £325.
-All courses are subject to availability and it’s easier to arrange a 221 day rather than a full group course.
+It’s usually only run during the week and it’s available as a group course, with up to six students, at £150 each or as private photography tuition day at £350.
+I can do a 221 day at £250 pp subject to finding a second student on a date to suit everyone.
+All courses are subject to availability and it’s easier to arrange a 121 or 221 day rather than a full group course.

 Click below for more details